Internal Communication ~ 17 min

 Evaluating the effectiveness of your internal communication plan means having access to both quantitative and qualitative data in real-time.

 Sociabble provides a sophisticated analytics tool, allowing real-time monitoring and assessment for any communication action.
-For example, when sending a newsletter, it is possible to analyse not only the open rates, but also go into detail regarding the type of audience that read the newsletter, their location, the day and the hour when the newsletter was opened, etc.
+For example, when sending a newsletter, it is possible to analyze not only the open rates, but also go into detail regarding the type of audience that read the newsletter, their location, the day and the hour when the newsletter was opened, etc.

 For example: if during the last 30 days, the team at a manufacturing facility has read most of the content pushed to them during their lunch break, then it makes sense to plan all informational content to be delivered around that time.
 On the other hand, if a team did not engage with a certain type of content, it might make sense to adjust the format or the message.